Chapter 1: Introduction to Utilitarianism

 - Non-Human Animals: Crash Course Philosophy #42

-- Peter Singer (1975).
-Animal Liberation.
-New York: HarperCollins.
+- Peter Singer (2023) Animal Liberation Now: The Definitive Classic Renewed, New York: HarperCollins.

 - Jeff McMahan (2002).
 Animals.
 In R. G. Frey and Christopher Wellman (eds.), The Blackwell Companion to Applied Ethics.
-Oxford: Blackwell., pp. 525–536.
+Oxford: Blackwell, pp. 525–536.

 - Jeff Sebo (2019).
 A Utilitarian Case for Animal Rights.
 Effective Altruism Global.